Quick Start Guide¶

 2. Create new ECM definition(s) (optional)¶

 Visit the Scout web interface’s ECM Summaries Page.
-Click the “Add New ECM” button towards the top of the page and follow the steps for creating a new ECM definition; the ECM definition will be downloaded to your computer.
+Register and/or sign in to your Scout account using the “Register” or “Sign In” button at the top right of the page.
+Once signed in, click the “Add ECM” dropdown at the top right of the page and select the “Write New ECM” option.
+Follow the steps for generating a new ECM definition; the ECM definition file will be downloaded to your computer.
 Move the downloaded ECM to the ./ecm_definitions folder (see Web Interface Tutorial 2: Creating and editing ECMs for additional guidance).

 Alternatively, follow Local Execution Tutorial 1: Creating and editing ECMs to develop your own ECM definition(s) using a text editor.